authgear/authgear-server/docs/specs/webhook.md

 Therefore, AFTER events are persistent, immutable, and delivered reliably.
 Otherwise, external services may observe inconsistent changes.

-It is not recommended to perform side effects in BEFORE event handlers.
+It is not recommended to perform side effects in blocking event handlers.
 Otherwise, the developer should consider how to compensate for the side effects of potential failed operation.

 ### Webhook Eventual Consistency